 Heroes of '61-'65.

 Erected 1907 by the G.A.R., the W.R.C. and Citizens of Bronson, Kansas.

 Location.
 37° 53.699′ N, 95° 4.44′ W. Marker is in Bronson, Kansas, in Bourbon County.
-Marker is at the intersection of Spruce Street and Charles Street, on the left when traveling west on Spruce Street.
+Memorial is at the intersection of Spruce Street and Charles Street, on the left when traveling west on Spruce Street.
 Monument is in the city park.
 Touch for map.
 Marker is in this post office area: Bronson KS 66716, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 14 miles of this marker, measured as the crow flies.
 A different marker also named Civil War Memorial (approx. 6.4 miles away); Mrs. Rosco Chenoweth (approx. 13.3 miles away).